 A large portion of a data center's costs incurred are derived from energy expenditure, with most of this energy coming from the burning of fossil fuels, the source of the largest environmental impact for those in our industry.

 To address the issue of overall sustainability, some companies are investing in alternative, renewable sources of energy to eliminate the use of hazardous or scarce materials altogether, while others have had success with ways to divert waste in more sustainable pathways.

-Google, which just opened its second data centre in Singapore, recently announced that it is making a new commitment to achieving zero waste to landfill from its data centre operations.
+Google, which just opened its second data center in Singapore, recently announced that it is making a new commitment to achieving zero waste to landfill from its data center operations.
 As waste streams are in fluctuation all the time, understanding waste needs is an evolving process and also critical to mission success.

 Replacing traditional cooling techniques

 With the cooling process accounting for 40% of the electricity consumed in data centers today, there is unprecedented demand for efficient cooling solutions that can offer adequate cooling at a low cost with minimal power consumption.

 Due to the tropical climate, the need for sustainability is especially great in Singapore where traditional renewable energy options such as hydroelectricity, solar, and wind power are not as viable.